josephsl/wintenApps/readme.md

 ## Modern keyboard

 This includes emoji panel, clipboard history, dictation, hardware input suggestions, and modern input method editors for certain languages.
-When viewing emojis, for best experience, enable Unicode Consortium setting from NvDA's speech settings and set symbol level to "some" or higher.
+When viewing emojis, for best experience, enable Unicode Consortium setting from NVDA's speech settings and set symbol level to "some" or higher.

 * When opening clipboard history, NVDA will no longer announce "clipboard" when there are items in the clipboard under some circumstances.
 * On some systems running Version 1903 (May 2019 Update) and later, NVDA will no longer appear to do nothing when emoji panel opens.